netgloo/benjamin/readme.md

 Benjamin is quite flexible and it can be customized adding new features.
 Anyway you should avoid to use it if:

-- Your website have some dynamic content that could be different on each request.
+- Your website have some dynamic content that could changes on different requests.
 - Your website is constantly growing in the number of pages and constantly needs to add a lot of new pages.

 ### Requirements